odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## HTML
 - HyperText Markup Language:
-    - **Hypertext** is document interconnected with other documents via links.
+    - **Hypertext** is a document interconnected with other documents via links.
 - The most used format of web pages (documents provided by WWW service).
-- Last version of standard -- HTML5 from 2014 -- [W3C Specification](https://www.w3.org/TR/html5/).
+- The last version of the standard -- HTML5 from 2014 -- [W3C Specification](https://www.w3.org/TR/html5/).
-- HTML is language for describing **structure of text document**.
+- HTML is language for describing the **structure of a text document**.
 - HTML is **not** a programming language.
 - HTML is interpreted by Web Browsers.